Mobility Master Plan

 As part of the plan’s final phase, new mobility infrastructure recommendations outline where and how future improvements should happen across London.
 These recommendations are based on technical studies, public input, and community priorities, and are designed to help London become a safer, more sustainable, and more connected city.
 To explore the recommended mobility infrastructure recommendations for roads, transit, cycling and sidewalks, visit london.ca/mobility.

-Have a question about the Mobility Master Plan or a transportation or mobility topic you'd like us to share information about?
+Have a question or comment about the Mobility Master Plan?
 Let us know here.

 loader image